xR3b0rn/dbcppp/README.md

 # dbcppp (DBC C++ parser)
 A DBC file parser written in C++ and based on `boost.spirit`.
-This library is designed for performance.
+This library is designed for decdoing performance.

 # Build and install
 ```